njdcourtney/pi-ansible/README.md

 **01-ipservices.yml** Configures static IP address and installs dnsmasq

-**02-pi-fileserver.yml** This calls a list of roles in order, to get the fileserver up and running.
+**02-fileserver.yml** This calls a list of roles in order, to get the fileserver up and running.

+**03-ubiquiti-controller.yml** Installs Oracle Java from PPA and installs the Unifi controller software.